usalko/fluent/doc/md/migrate.md

 ## Foreign Keys

-By default, `ent` uses foreign-keys when defining relationships (edges) to enforce correctness and consistency on the database side.
+By default, `fluent` uses foreign-keys when defining relationships (edges) to enforce correctness and consistency on the database side.

-However, `ent` also provide an option to disable this functionality using the `WithForeignKeys` option.
+However, `fluent` also provide an option to disable this functionality using the `WithForeignKeys` option.
 You should note that setting this option to `false`, will tell the migration to not create foreign-keys in the schema DDL and the edges validation and clearing must be handled manually by the developer.